Walks & lookouts

 "A Quorn Historic Buildings Walk" is one walk promoted in Quorn.
 Brochure providing directions and information on this walk is available from the Flinders Ranges Visitor Information Centre in Railway Terrace, Quorn.

-This reserve is located in Park Terrace and includes a short walk (allow half an hour) through a 3 hectare reserve, 2 kilometres from the Quorn town centre.
-Walk through the gate, collect a species list from the 'mail box' and follow the marked trail that will return you to the car park.
+This reserve is located 2 kilometres from the Quorn town centre.and includes a short walk (allow half an hour) through a 3 hectare reserve.
+Walk through the gate and follow the marked trail that will return you to the car park.

 Powell Gardens was established to promote the use of native plants in home and public gardens.
 The garden has native plant species found to occur within a radius of 30km of Quorn.
 The 500 or so plants are mostly shrubs, grasses and groundcovers they provide contrast to the neighbouring tall grove of trees and Capowie Creek's red gums.